 It all starts with leaders and managers who translate their “good intentions” to be people of ethical standards into people who live out those values in their organizations every day.

-John Stahl-Wert is co-author of the best-selling book “The Serving Leader.”
-He serves as President of Newton Institute and Director of its Center for Serving Leadership.
-Learn more at www.centerforservingleadership.com.
+John Stahl-Wert is co-author of the best-selling book “The Serving Leader” and serves as President of the Newton Institute.
+Learn more at newtoninstitute.com.

 Photo by Alejandro Gonzalez (Unsplash.com)